ddbj/www/_faq/en/cannot-upload-ann-file-e.md

   - You have to use correct names for [feature](/ddbj/features-e.html) and [qualifier](/ddbj/qualifiers-e.html) keys.

-If you still have any problem, contact us from [contact form](/contact-ddbj-e.html).
+If you still have any problem, contact us from [Contact](https://forms.gle/7g2YCoBjqvbBBW9V8).